kuhn-ruess/Checkmk-Checks/pure/README.md

 # Pure Checks

 This check is an agent based check, which can do monitoring for base services on devices.
+In Order that the Plugin works, you need to install the Pure Storage FlashArray REST Client (https://pypi.org/project/purestorage/) installed in your Checkmk Site.
+This can be done using pip:
+**pip3 install purestorage**

 ## Supported checks